Making Formula - A Checklist

 A checklist for making and warming baby's formula safely.

 Read the formula labels carefully (including the use-by date) and follow instructions.

-- Clean and disinfect a surface on which to prepare the feed.
+Clean and disinfect a surface for preparing the feed.

-- When your baby needs a feed pour the correct amount of cooled, boiled water into the sterilised feeding bottle before adding the powder.
-(Not all baby bottles have accurate volume lines on them.
-To check that your bottles do, look for the standard mark EN14350 on the bottle or packaging, or take your bottles to a pharmacy and ask a staff member to check if the bottles are accurate.)
+Not all baby bottles have accurate volume lines on them.
+To check that your bottles do, look for the standard mark EN14350 on the bottle or packaging.
+Or, take your bottles to a pharmacy and ask a staff member to check if the bottles are accurate.

-- Handle and store the prepared formula with care.
+Handle and store the prepared formula with care.
 Infant formula powder is not sterile.
-The temperature at which babies like their formula is also a perfect temperature for harmful bugs to grow.
+The temperature at which babies like their formula is also a perfect temperature for harmful bacteria to grow.

 - never add more formula powder or less water than recommended - this could make your baby very sick

 - never add anything other than formula powder or water into the formula feed

 In cities and towns, you can use water straight from the tap to make formula after your baby is 3 months old.
 Run the tap for 10 to 15 seconds before you collect the water.
 If you are concerned about water quality, continue to boil and cool water until your baby is 6 months old.